-Potter, Staub, and O'Connor (2002) proposed a further extension to the two-stage account (Chun & Potter, 1995), challenging the hypothesis that T1 gained privileged access to capacity-limited processing resources due to its temporal position.
+Potter, Staub and O'Connor (2002) proposed a further extension to the two-stage account (Chun & Potter, 1995), challenging the hypothesis that T1 gained privileged access to limited capacity processing resources due to its temporal position.
 It had previously been found that at lag 1, performance for T2 was typically superior to that for T1 and that the report order of these two targets was often reversed (Chun & Potter, 1995; see also Hommel & Akyürek, 2005), hinting that T1 may not always be the first item to enter the bottleneck.
-To test this hypothesis, Potter et al. (2002; Bachmann & Hommuk, 2005) presented a word target in each of two concurrent, spatially displaced RSVP streams of symbol distractors (one stream above the other) to reduce the temporal lag between the targets without altering stimulus duration.
-The results demonstrated that when the targets were separated by 13-53 msec, report of T2 was superior to that of T1, which is a pattern of results opposite to that typically found in AB experiments.
-By contrast, at an SOA of 100 msec, performance was comparable for T1 and T2 (this is an example of lag 1 sparing occurring with spatially displaced targets), and at an SOA of 213 msec, the standard T2 deficit emerged.
+To test this hypothesis, Potter et al. (2002; Bachmann & Hommuk, 2005) presented a word target in each of two concurrent, spatially displaced, RSVP streams of symbol distractors (one stream above the other) to reduce the temporal lag between the targets without altering stimulus duration.
+The results demonstrated that when the targets were separated by 13-53 ms, report of T2 was superior to that of T1, which is the opposite pattern of results to those typically found in AB experiments.
+By contrast, at an SOA of 100 ms T1 and T2 performance was comparable (this is an example of Lag 1 sparing occurring with spatially displaced targets), and at an SOA of 213 ms the standard T2 deficit emerged.
 The superior report of T2 at very short SOAs indicated that T1 is not always consolidated before T2.

 To account for their findings, Potter et al. (2002) proposed the two-stage competition model of visual attention.
-This theory postulates that targets compete in Stage 1 to gain access to the capacity-limited second stage of processing, with the first target that is initially identified entering the Stage 2 bottleneck first.
-The model explains the T1 deficit at very short lags (13-53 msec) as follows.
-When T1 is detected, an attentional window is opened, and the processes involved in initial identification begin.
-Crucially, when T2 appears very shortly after T1, it benefits from the attentional window's having already been opened and accrues resources faster than would have been the case if the attentional window had not been opened after T1 detection.
-As a result, T2 is identified more efficiently and enters the bottleneck before T1 (although the model is not specific about how resources would accrue faster for T2 than for T1 at these short SOAs).
-By contrast, at the presentation rates typically used in RSVP tasksapproximately 100 msec per item-T1 will have already been identified and gained access to Stage 2 before T2 arrives, therefore resulting in a T2 deficit.
-According to this account, lag 1 sparing is dependent on T1 and T2's having an SOA of approximately 100 msec because, under these conditions, both the T1 and T2 Stage 1 representations are stable enough that attention (Stage 2 processing) can process both items without cost.
+This theory postulates that targets compete in stage 1 to gain access to the capacity-limited second stage of processing, with the first target that is initially identified entering the stage 2 bottleneck first.
+The model explains the T1 deficit at very short lags (13-53 ms) as follows: When T1 is detected, an attentional window is opened and the processes involved in initial identification begin.
+Crucially, when T2 appears very shortly after T1, it benefits from the attentional window having already been opened, and accrues resources faster than would have been the case if the attentional window had not been opened after T1 detection.
+As a result, T2 is identified more efficiently and enters the bottleneck before the first target (although the model is not specific about how resources would accrue faster for T2 than for T1 at these short SOAs).
+By contrast, at the presentation rates typically used in RSVP tasks approximately 100 ms per item - T1 will have already been identified and gained access to stage 2 before the second target arrives, therefore resulting in a T2 deficit.
+According to this account, Lag 1 sparing is dependant on T1 and T2 having an SOA of approximately 100 ms because under these conditions both the T1 and T2 stage 1 representations are stable enough so that attention (stage 2 processing) can process both items without cost.